-You can't beat personal advice, but set out below is some useful guidance for Landlords and potential Landlords.
-Please note that this is a summary and we therefore recommend checking the appropriate authorities websites for the full, up to date information.
+The main legislation affecting Landlords in England is the Landlord and Tenant Act 1985 and you should be familiar with it.
+By way of further information we have set out below some useful guidance for Landlords and potential Landlords.
+Please note that this is a summary and we therefore recommend checking the appropriate authorities’ websites for the full, up to date information.

 It is illegal to discriminate against a tenant because of their sex, race, religion, disability or sexual orientation.
 We have attached a few links to websites that you may find helpful (and which your tenants may already have visited…)

 Electrical Equipment (Safety) Regulations 1994

 Any Landlord, who lets residential accommodation, is required by law to make sure the electrical system in the building (e.g. NICEIC certification) and all portable electrical equipment (PAT testing) they supply as part of the tenancy are safe and tested.
 We recommend that electrical installations are tested every 5 years and all portable appliances should be tested annually.